matteomattei/matteomattei.github.io/about/index.md

 ## Resume summary:

 I believe in Open Source software and Linux.
-I currently work as platform lead for a US multinational company, leader in fuel dispensers and outdoor payment systems.
-I also work as a freelance computer engineer for various companies as Linux system administrator and web developer.
+I currently work as project manager and devops for an email hosting company.
+I also work as a freelance computer engineer for various organizations as Linux system administrator, cloud architect and web developer.

 I am always ready to learn new technologies and improve my skills.
 I've not problem to move outside my country and I am willing to relocate wherever there is a good opportunity of professional growth.